MishaBoar/policy/policy_02_conduct.md

 ## Scope

-The Code of Shibes should be applied to all staff, volunteers and attendees at Dogecoin Events which make use of the Dogecoin Brand, as well as participants in official online community spaces, including but not limited to: official social media channels, websites, code repositories, mailing lists and chat groups.
+The Code of Shibes should be applied to all staff, volunteers and attendees at Dogecoin Events which make use of the Dogecoin Brand, as well as participants in online community spaces, including but not limited to: social media channels, websites, code repositories, mailing lists and chat groups.

 ## Good Shibes